 Disclaimer: Heads up, I’m not a doctor, certified herbalist or medical professional.
 These statements haven’t been approved or evaluated by the FDA and none of this should be considered treatment or diagnosis, it is for informational purposes only.

-Disclosure: The below links may be affiliate links, thank you for your support.
-This post is sponsored by Plant Therapy.
+Disclosure: This post is sponsored by Plant Therapy.

 Listen in to the Pioneering Today Podcast, inspiring your faith and pioneer roots with old-fashioned skill sets and wisdom in a modern world.
 Learn about homemade herbal remedies to keep you and your family safe while embracing the natural items while you’re mucking out the barn, working in the garden, cooking up supper, or driving in your car… or any task you’re doing, we’re happy to be there with you!